Donald Duck: Friendly rivalry with Mickey Mouse

-Throughout his appearances, Donald has shown that he is jealous of Mickey and wants his job as Disney's greatest star, similar to the rivalry between Bugs Bunny and Daffy Duck.
+Throughout his appearances, Donald has shown that he is jealous of Mickey and wants his job as Disney's greatest star, similar to the rivalry between Daffy Duck and Bugs Bunny.
 In most Disney theatrical cartoons, Mickey and Donald are shown as friends and have little to no rivalry (exceptions being The Band Concert, Magician Mickey and near the end of Symphony Hour, which were due to Donald's antagonistic schemes).
 However, by the time The Mickey Mouse Club aired on television (after Bugs vs. Daffy cartoons such as the "hunting trilogy" of Rabbit Fire, Rabbit Seasoning, and Duck!
 Rabbit, Duck!), it was shown that Donald always wanted the spotlight.

-One animated short that rivaled the Mickey Mouse March song showed Huey, Dewey, and Louie as Boy Scouts and Donald as their Scoutmaster at a cliff near a remote forest and Donald leads them in a song mirroring the Mouseketeers theme "D-O-N-A-L-D D-U-C-K!
+One animated short that rivaled the "Mickey Mouse March" song showed Huey, Dewey, and Louie as Boy Scouts and Donald as their Scoutmaster at a cliff near a remote forest and Donald leads them in a song mirroring the Mouseketeers theme "D-O-N-A-L-D D-U-C-K!
 Donald Duck!"
 The rivalry has caused Donald some problems, for example in a 1988 TV special, where Mickey is cursed by a sorcerer to become unnoticed, the world believes Mickey to be kidnapped.
 Donald Duck is then arrested for the kidnapping of Mickey, as he is considered to be the chief suspect, due to their feud.
 However, Donald did later get the charges dismissed, due to lack of evidence.
 Walt Disney, in his Wonderful World of Color, would sometimes make reference to the rivalry.
 Walt, one time, had presented Donald with a gigantic birthday cake and commented how it was "even bigger than Mickey's", which pleased Donald.
 The clip was rebroadcast in November 1984 during a TV special honoring Donald's 50th birthday, with Dick Van Dyke substituting for Walt.

-The rivalry between Mickey and Donald was shown in the 2001-2003 television series Disney's House of Mouse.
+The rivalry between Mickey and Donald was shown in the 2001-2003 television series House of Mouse.
 It was shown that Donald wanted to be the club's founder and wanted to change the name from House of Mouse to House of Duck, which is obvious in the episodes "The Stolen Cartoons" and "Timon and Pumbaa".
 In the episode "Everybody Loves Mickey", Donald's jealousy is explored and even joins sides with Mortimer Mouse.
 However, Donald has a change of heart when Daisy reminds Donald how Mickey has always been there to support him.
 Since then, Donald accepted that Mickey was the founder and worked with Mickey as a partner to make the club profitable and successful.